 Another body image issue that is largely found in men, but women can and do suffer from it too, is muscle dysmorphia.
 This is where the person will be consumed with thoughts about wanting to have bigger muscles, and no matter how big they may be, they’re still not satisfied.
 This can result in steroid use to help them build up their muscles faster, and in some cases, has led to deaths.
 If you excessively work out and still aren’t happy with your muscles, then there is a chance that you’re suffering from this form of BDD.

-The Body Dysmorphic Disorder Foundation have a nine-question questionnaire that you might want to take if you feel that you may be suffering from BDD.
+The Body Dysmorphic Disorder Foundation has a nine-question questionnaire that you might want to take if you feel that you may be suffering from BDD.
 Click here if you’d like to take it.
 Regardless of the results, if you feel you may have BDD, then you should speak to your GP and get a professional opinion.
 Questionnaires are nothing more than a guide, rather than a definitive way to get a diagnosis.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with BDD and/or issues around body image in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,

 Unwanted Life readers.

 The Body Dysmorphic Disorder Foundation has a page with links to support groups, which also has online groups that have two in America which might better suit some people’s time zones.
 If you want to check out these groups, you can do so here: https://bddfoundation.org/support-groups.